binlecode/example-todo-fastapi-async-db/README.md

 Both are useful for their suitable use cases.
 Option 1 is good for dependency injection such as FastAPI routers.
-Option 2 has plain syntax of session reference that can be used anywhere
+Option 2 has explicit session scope boundary isolation

 ## ORM relationship in async queries